kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 The Actions page is where you can create scheduled savings actions that Kubecost will execute for you.
 The Actions page supports creating actions for multiple turndown and right-sizing features.

+{% hint style="warning" %}
+Extreme caution should be used when enabling this feature.
+Kubecost will have write access to your cluster (Kubeocost is otherwise read-only).
+The controller can perform irreversible actions.
+Always ensure you have a backup of your data before enabling this feature.
+{% endhint %}

 {% hint style="info" %}
 Actions are only able to be applied to your primary cluster.
-To use Actions on a secondary cluster, you must manually switch to that cluster context via the Settings page.
+To use Actions on a secondary cluster (agents), you must login to the UI directly on that cluster.
 {% endhint %}

 ## Enabling Kubecost Actions

 ### Enable the Cluster Controller

 Before you can perform any Actions, you need to enable Kubecost's [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md).
-This is because Kubecost requires write access to clusters in order to perform Actions, which is granted by the Controller.
-See the Cluster Controller doc for a complete tutorial, then Kubecost Actions should be fully functional.
+When enabled, Kubecost wil have administrative access to that cluster in order to perform Actions.

 {% hint style="warning" %}
 Some features included in Kubecost Actions are only available in GKE/EKS environments.
 See the Cluster Controller doc for more clarity on which features you will have access to after enabling the Cluster Controller.